GregRos/Imms/Imms/Imms.Collections/Implementation/FingerTree/Explanation.md

             yield! iterateDigit right
     }

-Now, this obviously works, but the problem is that each `yield!` call involves allocating a new object!
+Now, this obviously works, but the problem is that each `yield!` call involves allocating a new object.
 And there is no benefit to this additional cost, as the process is still mutable.

 The problem with iterating over the FTree using any other way, is that as we go deeper into the tree, type information becomes very complicated and impossible to abstract over.

 So basically, we hide all of that type information behind `FingerTreeElement`.
 We simply treat every finger tree node (which includes an FTree) as a node in a tree with some number of children.
 For example, a Compound FTree has 3 children (some of which may be empty), a Single has 1 child and a Digit has 1-4 children.
  We iterate over the tree using a stack (an array list, not a linked list) by iterating over every child of every node, ignoring the node's actual type.
 The HasValue property tells if a given node has a value (i.e. is a leaf) or not.
 We only try to get the values of nodes that have them.

+### Insertion & Removal
+This finger tree has custom algorithms for insertion and removal in the middle which perform several times faster than naive algorithms (by "naive" I mean, efficient split followed by Add, followed by efficient concat).

+However, they are obviously still O(logn), but they are optimal in terms of allocations performed.